assemblerflow/flowcraft/docs/create_process.rst

 :::::::::::::::

-The ``STATUS`` channels are special channels dedicated to pass information regarding the status, warnings and fails from each process.
+The ``STATUS`` channels are special channels dedicated to pass information regarding the status, warnings and fails from each process (see :ref:`dotfiles` for more information).
 By default, every ``Process`` class contains a :attr:`~assemblerflow.generator.Process.Process.status_channels` list attribute with a single element, ``["STATUS"]``.
 They can be